-Man sentenced to death in police officer’s murder
+Man convicted in police officer’s murder gets death penalty

-PITTSBURGH (AP) - A man has been sentenced to death in the shooting death of a Pennsylvania police officer.
+PITTSBURGH (AP) - A man convicted of first-degree murder in the shooting death of a Pennsylvania police officer has been given the death penalty.

 A judge formally imposed the sentence on Rahmael Sal Holt, 31, of Harrison, during a hearing Wednesday.
 Holt also was given two consecutive sentences for weapons charges that require him to serve 10 1/2 to 27 years in prison.